UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-01-26-compe-club-weekly.md

 ### Signing Off...

 Thanks for reading this week's edition of the CompE Club Newsletter.
-If you have any news or an event you want featured in future editions, contact us at [internal@compeclub.com](mailto:internal@compeclub.com)!
-Be sure to stop by the CompE Club Room to grab a snack and say hi!
-Prices for most snacks have been slashed, so now is the time to buy. <33
+If you have any news or an event you want to be featured in future editions, contact us at [internal@compeclub.com](mailto:internal@compeclub.com)!